vu2lid/cgpt_react-scale-weights-and-measures/README.md

 The React web UI can be accessed on a browser by going to `http://localhost:3000`.
 The React UI will talk to the backend REST services and update the UI with results.

-It should be possible to test some weights and measures scaling REST endpoint with something like:
+To try the backend REST service without React UI; it should be possible to test some weights and measures scaling REST endpoint with something like:

 `http://localhost:4000/scaleWeightsAndMeasures?quantity=20&fromUnit=ounces&toUnit=milliliters&scaleFactor=2`